pepperize/cdk-organizations/README.md

 });
 ```

+- `FeatureSet.ALL` is required for several features like Service Control Policies
 - The account which deploys the stack automatically becomes the management account of the new organization.
 - If an organization already exists, it will be automatically imported.
 The account which deploys the stacks must be the management account.
 - If the construct gets removed from the stack the organization still remains and must be manually deleted.